PrajwalM2212/coala-GSoC-project/README.md

 Within the `Result Action` class, the static method `is_applicable` can be removed.
 Also all the `is_applicable` defined in the currently available actions have to be removed.

-After modifying the result class to accommodate the actions argument.
+After modifying the result class to accommodate the actions argument.<br>
   a.
-All bears can have IgnoreResultAction, OpenEditorAction and DoNothingAction<br>
+All bears can have IgnoreResultAction, OpenEditorAction and DoNothingAction<br><br>
   b.
-If bears generate a Diff , then they can also have ShowPatchAction, ShowAppliedPatchesAction, ApplyPatchAction<br>
+If bears generate a Diff , then they can also have ShowPatchAction, ShowAppliedPatchesAction, ApplyPatchAction<br><br>
   c.
 If external linters are used to create a bear , then depending on output format, the actions can be added by modifying        Linter.py file.
-If output format is corrected or unified-diff then it can have the six actions else it will have the          normal 3 actions(IgnoreResultAction, OpenEditorAction and DoNothingAction)<br>
+If output format is corrected or unified-diff then it can have the six actions else it will have the          normal 3 actions(IgnoreResultAction, OpenEditorAction and DoNothingAction)<br><br>
      This is an example of how the new result can be yielded